Q1: How quickly will I get my refund?

 Q6: When can I start checking on my refund status?

-You can start checking on the status of your return within 24 hours after we have received your electronically filed tax return or 4 weeks after you mail a paper tax return.
+You can start checking on the status of your return within 24 hours after IRS has received your electronically filed tax return or 4 weeks after you mail a paper tax return.

 Q7: How often does Where’s My Refund? update?